F. Vernon Boozer

-F. Vernon Boozer (born January 30, 1936) is an American politician who was a Republican member of the Maryland Senate from the 9th district from 1981 to 1999.
+Frank Vernon Boozer (January 30, 1936 – November 16, 2025) was an American politician who was a Republican member of the Maryland Senate from the 9th district from 1981 to 1999.

 Background

 Boozer served Maryland as a Republican delegate and state senator for nearly 30 years.
-He has served District 9, which is a portion of Baltimore County.
-In 1986, he ran unopposed and defeated Howard W. Kramer Sr. in the primary election with 91% of the vote.
+He served District 9, which was a portion of Baltimore County.
+In 1986, he ran unopposed in the general election, having defeated Howard W. Kramer Sr. in the primary election with 91% of the vote.

 He faced a Democratic challenger in 1990, but Kauko H. Kokkonen only managed to secure 20% of the vote to Boozer's 80%.

 In 1994, Boozer again ran unopposed.
 His biggest challenge was in the Republican Primary where John C. Head managed to get 48% of the vote.

 In 1998, Boozer was defeated in the Republican primary by Andy Harris, an anesthesiologist who had never run for office before.
 Harris won the race with 54% of the vote to Boozer's 46%.
 Harris went on to defeat Anthony O. Blades in the general election.
 According to an article in The Washington Post, Boozer may have lost his election bid because of his pro-choice views in a very conservative district.
 He used a procedural move to derail a partial-birth abortion ban a year earlier after it passed out of committee, leading the bill's sponsor, Larry E. Haines, to endorse Harris.

+Boozer died on November 16, 2025, at the age of 89.